CCBDA-UPC/Assignments-2020/Lab09.md

     ````
     <p align="center"><img src="./images/Lab09-AdvancedDetails.png" alt="Script" title="Script"/></p>

-4. add 8GB of storage space
+4. Add 8GB of storage space.
-5. add some tags for tracking.
+5. Add some tags for tracking.
     - Project = ccbda lab
     - Name = apache-web-server
     - Cost-center = laboratory
-6. create a new security group named `web-sg` and open port 80 for everyone and port 22 for your current IP address.
+6. Create a new security group named `web-sg` and open port 80 for everyone and port 22 for your current IP address.

 ### Create a load balancer